 - Take care when choosing cosmetics: Cosmetics like foundation, blush, and moisturizer should be oil-free.
-Chose products that do not promote the formation of blemishes or cause blocked pores.
-Ask a qualified sales person or a dermatologist which skin products would be best for your skin type.
+Choose products that do not promote the formation of blemishes or cause blocked pores.
+Ask a dermatologist or qualified sales person which skin products would be best for your skin type.

 - Don't pick your face: If you pick, squeeze, or pinch blemishes, you risk developing acne scars.
 Don't rub or touch blemishes.

 - Be gentle with cleaning: Hard scrubbing will only make your skin condition worse.
 Gently wash your skin with a mild cleanser in the morning, at bedtime, and after heavy exercise.
 Avoid rough scrubs or pads.
 After you wash your skin, rinse it thoroughly.

 - Use sunscreen (SPF 30 or more) regularly: The sun can damage the skin and promote premature aging; therefore, daily use of broad- spectrum sunscreen is recommended.
 Although a tan or sunburn can make the skin feel less oily, the benefits are short-lived.
 Remember that some acne medications, as well as some other medications by mouth, can make you more prone to sunburns.
 For this reason, use sunscreen all of the time.
 Reapply after swimming, sweating, or after more than 2 hours in the sun.